sst/sst/www/docs/constructs/Function.md

 _Type_ : `boolean`, _defaults to true_

-Can be used to disable live development when using `sst start`.
+Can be used to disable [Live Lambda Development](../live-lambda-development.md) when using `sst start`.
 Useful for things like Custom Resources that need to execute during deployment.

 ### memorySize?